kbase/feeds/README.md

 ```

 ### Get a single notification
 If you have the id of a notification and want to get its structure, just add it to the path.
+This will search the user's feed for that notification.
+If present on the user's feed, it will be returned.
+If not present, or if this notification cannot be seen by the user, this will raise a "404 Not Found" error.
 * Path: `/api/V1/notification/<note_id>`
 * Method: `GET`
 * Required header: `Authorization`
 * Returns: a single Notification
+* Possible errors:
+    * 404 Not Found
+        * If the notification does not exist.
+        * If the notification is real but does not exist in the user's feed.
+    * 401 Not Authenticated - If an auth token is not provided.
+    * 403 Forbidden - If an invalid auth token is provided.

 ### Get global notifications
 To just return the list of global notifications, use the global path.
 It returns only a list of notifications in descending chronological order (newest first).